 Critics also argue that relying too heavily on cosmic irony can lead to a fatalistic worldview, diminishing the significance of personal agency and responsibility.

 There are four major types of irony in the English language.

+Many people confuse situational irony & sarcasm.
+But they are not the same.
 Situational irony is a situation where the opposite of what is expected to happen, does happen.
 Cosmic irony is a form of situational irony that involves events from when a higher power intervenes.
 Cosmic irony occurs most frequently in movies.

 Verbal irony occurs when someone says words that are the opposite of the intended meaning.
 This form of irony is most often used to create humor.
 Sarcasm is also considered to be a part of verbal irony.

 Comic irony is when someone says or does something that is the opposite of what they intended, or when something happens that is the opposite of what was expected.
 This technique is used to create humor.

 The four main types of irony are comic irony, verbal irony, dramatic irony, and situational irony.
 Each type of irony is unique and has its own meaning.

 An example of cosmic irony today can be seen in the movie Bruce Almighty.
 In this movie, Bruce wishes to inherit the powers of God.
 Bruce goes on to inherit all of God’s powers, but he only makes his own life worse.
 This unexpected outcome is called irony.
 Not all cosmic irony involves tragic circumstances.
 Some outcome can be positive!

 Irony is a great way to add humor to comics.
 For example, a character might say one thing but do something completely different, or they might be trying to achieve one goal but end up achieving the opposite.
 Irony can also be used to exaggerate a character’s personality traits